TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/Mod/WebLayout/BackendLayout.rst

                 :name: mod-web-layout-BackendLayouts-backendLayout-title-config-backend_layout-rows-row-columns-col-slideMode
                 :type: string, "" (empty string), "slide", "collect", "collectReverse"

-                An identifier that can will be used by the page content DataProcessor to identify the content elements within this area.
+                An identifier that can be used by the page content DataProcessor to identify the content elements within this area.